 Learning programming takes consistent practice and time.

-If you have used other programming languages before (e.g. C, Java, PHP) then you could write a first basic Python program in 3 days.
+If you have used other programming languages before (e.g. C, Java, PHP) then you could write your first basic Python program in 3 days.

-- Executing the Python code to make sure it does what you expect.
+• Execute the Python code to make sure the program works.

-If you have not used other programming languages before don’t expect to become a master in 3 days.
-Just focus on learning basic Python expressions and focus on daily progress, nothing more.
+If you have not used other programming languages before don’t expect to learn Python in 3 days.
+Just focus on learning basic Python expressions and focus on daily progress.

 Can I Learn Python in a Month?